 Righteousness Comes to All Who Believe

 The first sentence of this passage says, “this righteousness from God comes through faith in Jesus Christ to all who believe” because there is no English verb that corresponds to the noun “faith.”
 In this sentence, the word that is translated by “believe” is really the verb form of the word “faith.”
 It really says something like, “through faith in Jesus Christ to all who are faithing.”
 However, since we don’t have a verb for “faith” the translator has to substitute either “believe” or “trust.”
-Probably because of the way this passage is traditionally translated, the translator chose “believe” rather than “trust,” even though “trust” would be less misleading.
-I have a modern German translation of the Bible that never uses the German word “believe” at all.
+Probably because of the way this passage is traditionally translated, the translator chose “believe” rather than “trust,” even though “trust” would be more accurate.
+I have a modern German translation of the Bible (Die Bibel in heutigem Deutsch) that never uses the German word for “believe” at all.
 The translators always translate this Greek word as the German word for “trust.”
 Sometimes I wonder why our English translators aren’t that smart, because it would clear up some misunderstandings.

 In English, the word “believe” has three meanings, and only one of them expresses the meaning of this Greek text: